L News & Industry Affairs / AASA

 - March 10, 2022.
 SA has air services councils again after 12-month delay

 AASA PRESS RELEASE/ CORONAVIRUS (COVID-19)

 Airline travellers urged to practice good hygiene and stay at home if unwell

-The Airlines Association of Southern Africa (AASA) says that while airlines are taking every possible precaution to curb the spread of the COVID-19 (Coronavirus) infection, passengers should also act responsibly and with due care by limiting their exposure to fellow travellers, air crew and airport workers.
+March 14, 2020.
+Johannesburg.
+The Airlines Association of Southern Africa (AASA) says that while airlines are taking every possible precaution to curb the spread of the COVID-19 infection, passengers should also act responsibly and with due care by limiting their exposure to fellow travellers, air crew and airport workers.

 “Airlines throughout Southern Africa are complying with stringent international and local health and safety measures to curb the spread of COVID-19, but we urge any passengers who are feeling unwell, displaying any respiratory illness symptoms, or who may have come into contact with a carrier of the Coronavirus, not to travel to airports or board flights,” said AASA CEO, Chris Zweigenthal.